mekas/mb1313600022/README.md

 Short answer: Yes, **everyone has permission** to share his works and create derivations of his works.
 Not claim his works, only sharing and derivation.

 Long answer: See "Copyright Issue" within personal project directory's README.md

+Please state in the abstract, the source of the literature you'll be using.

 ### 1313618005 (Diyah Anggraeny) Accepted with Condition
 I want to make a dictionary app where users can search the meaning of words